 For the first ten years post university, I worked for advertising houses and multimedia agencies as an interactive designer.
 For the past ten years I’ve been running my own Graphic design business, Picta Creative* - where I’ve focused on education and environment projects (another passion of mine).
 Many clients have appreciated my ability to utilise illustration and animation to bring their projects to life.

-I live in an old ‘Wendy House’** by the sea, (with my fella and two terrific kids), where currently I’m neglecting parenting and household duties to focus on my graphic novel.
-It’s called ‘The Curator’ and is set in one of my favourite spaces- the National Gallery of Victoria in Melbourne, Australia.
-Thanks to a grant from Creative Victoria last year, the project is now in its final stages, and I’m looking forward to getting it published.
+I live in an old ‘Wendy House’** by the sea, (with my fella and two terrific kids), where currently I’m neglecting parenting and household duties to focus on writing and illustrating graphic novels.

 *‘Picta’ is a Latin word meaning ‘To paint or depict.’
-It’s also used in science to label plants, which I think is cool.
+It’s also used in science in the naming of plants, which I think is cool.

 ** a ‘Wendy house’ is the small house that Peter Pan built around Wendy Darling when she was shot by one of the Lost Boys.